 [Instructor's description]: Machine Learning develops computer programs that can improve their performance by tapping into existing data and taking feedback from the environment.

 Systems based on ML have already exceeded human performance in several tasks, including image medical image classification and games like Chess and Go.
 ML has also made leaps in even more complicated tasks, like Natural Language Processing or self-driving vehicles, and it has even produced art that imitates the style of human artists!
 This course offers an intense introduction to the fundamental ML concepts and algorithms that constitute the core of these spectacular developments.
-It takes you on a tour from the basic mathematical notions and algorithms to some of the recent developments, e.g., deep convolutional neural networks, recurrent neural networks, transformers.
-You will gain exposure to cutting-edge ML development tools such as Jupyter notebooks, scikit-learn, and PyTorch via hands-on assignments and projects that will instill a working and immediately applicable knowledge of ML methods and will prepare you for more advanced ML courses.
+It takes you on a tour from the basic mathematical notions and algorithms to some of the recent developments, e.g. Deep Networks or Recurrent Networks.
+You will gain exposure to cutting-edge ML development tools such as Scikit-learn and PyTorch via hands-on assignments and projects that will instill a working and immediately applicable knowledge of ML methods and will prepare you for more advanced ML courses.